Spruce Creek Trails Association

 The Spruce Creek Trails Association was chartered in 2003 as a Tennessee Not For Profit corporation and is governed by a board of directors elected by the membership.
 Maintenance of the approximately 25 miles of horse/hiking trails within the Spruce Creek residential development is funded solely by membership fees and donations.
 Membership is voluntary.
 We are a social organization with 100 plus members ready to ride horses, hike, or just enjoy our beautiful piece of East Tennessee.

-We are truly blessed to have several direct access routes into the Big South Fork National River and Recreational Area horse/hiking trails for by our members and residents.
+We are truly blessed to have several direct access routes into the Big South Fork National River and Recreational Area horse/hiking trails for use by our members and residents.
 In addition to volunteering to work on our own trails, our members "give back to our outdoor community" by participating in several National Park Service trail workdays and special projects every year.
-We are proud to have provided funding and many hours of manpower for the reroute of the Proctor Ridge Trail within the BSFNRRA in 2012.
-We will continue support for this Park Service Adopt A Trail Program through 2013.
+We are proud to have provided funding and many hours of manpower for the reroute of the Proctor Ridge Trail within the BSFNRRA 2012 and 2013.
+We will continue support for this Park Service Adopt A Trail Program through 2014.

 On the social side, our "last Saturday night of the month" spring to fall, potluck dinners and campfires are legendary.
 We also provide a band at the covered pavilion for most major holidays to give our members a chance to meet and mingle.
 Check out the events calendar for more information.
 Our association activities are open to members, their families, and guests.
 New residents and property owners who want to get to know us are also always welcome.
 Ya'll come!